-Insurance recruiting ideas were hard to find when I first started in the agency building business.
+Finding Insurance recruiting ideas when I first started in the agency building business was pretty tough.
 All I was told was to hire anyone if they were breathing and could fog up a mirror if you held it in front of them.
 Bad advice.
 After spinning my wheels for several years, wasting a lot of my precious time and getting frustrated, I regrouped and decided to take a fresh new approach.

 So let me try and save you a lot of time and answer the number one question, you are asking yourself: